kudobuilder/kudo/keps/0029-operator-dependencies.md

 ### Implementation details

-#### Operator Task
+#### KudoOperator Task

-A new task kind `Operator` is introduced which extends `operator.yaml` with the ability to install dependencies.
+A new task kind `KudoOperator` is introduced which extends `operator.yaml` with the ability to install dependencies.
 Let's take a look at the Kafka+Zookeeper example:

 ```yaml
 apiVersion: kudo.dev/v1beta1